RisenCrypto/RisenCrypto.github.io/_posts/2021-8-8-QuadraticSieve.md

 First we build what is called the factor base - this is a list of all primes less than or equal to B.

-{2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43}
+$\lbrace 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43 \rbrace$

 However, there may be some numbers in our list which are not divisible by any of the primes in our factor base.
-So we can remove them from the Factor Base.
+So we can remove them from the factor base.
 Euler's criterion for Quadratic Residues can be used to check if $N$ is a Quadratic Residue for an odd prime.
 If $N^{\frac {p-1}{2}} \bmod p \ne 1$, then $N$ is not a QR for that odd prime,  that prime is not going to divide any of the numbers in our list.
 Euler's criterion doesn't work for 2 (since it's an even prime), hence we check for 2 manually.

 Using the above criteria, we can reduce the factor base to

-$FB$ = {2, 3, 13, 17, 19, 29, 41, 43} - these are all the primes we are going to sieve our list with.
+$FB = \lbrace 2, 3, 13, 17, 19, 29, 41, 43\rbrace$ - these are all the primes we are going to sieve our list with.

 How many numbers would we need to sieve till we have a good chance of finding a combination?
 There is no formula to calculate this, but usually you should continue till you find at least 5 more smooth numbers than the number of primes in the Factor Base.

-We start with $LS = {153, 746, 1341, 1938, 2537, 3138, 3741, ....}$
+We start with $LS = \lbrace 153, 746, 1341, 1938, 2537, 3138, 3741, ....\rbrace$

 Next we start with first prime in the FB i.e 2 & start sieving the first number in $LS$.